Best Murders in The Sopranos

 Most unexpected especially since it was Tony who did it.

 Most surprising death of the series by far!

 Killed by Tony Soprano.
 No one saw that coming.
 Tony murdered his protegé, after understanding Chris would never be more than a crackhead.

 Come on, let's face it, this is the best murder in the whole show.
-It was team work, it was expected, planned smoothly.
+It was teamwork, it was expected, planned smoothly.
 They were looking for the rat for years until they finally found it...
 Big Pussy, probably the most difficult kill for T as they were really close.
-The look on Pussy's face before jumping on the boat, looking over his sholder...
+The look on Pussy's face before jumping on the boat, looking over his shoulder...
 He knew that was it, that there was no coming back.